-Letters share details of his daily routine, troop movements, personal travels, thoughts, and well-being with his family in Baltimore.
+Letters share details of his experience as Jewish serviceman, daily routine, troop movements, personal travels, and well-being with his family in Baltimore.
 Specific letters include direct testimony of the Nuremberg Trials (Feb.
-9, 1946), the death of President Roosevelt, and VE Day and VJ Day.
-The collection also includes an oral history recorded in the 1980s.
-In it, Leon discusses memories of his childhood and time in the army with his children and wife.
+9, 1946), the death of President Roosevelt (April 14, 1945), and VE Day (April 8, 1945) and VJ Day (Aug.
+14, 1945).
+The collection also includes an oral history recorded in the 1980s, where Leon shares memories with his wife and children and discusses his childhood and time in the army.

 Leon died on Oct.
 6, 2014 in Lutherville, Maryland.
 This collection is made available by the generosity of his daughter, Jaclyn Bloomberg Cohen '65, ‘91.

 No search criteria

 Sorry, no results found that match your criteria.